 - Measurements of the structure of atoms with rare-isotope nuclei to understand why there is more matter than antimatter in the universe

 - Measurements that determine the abundance of anti-up and anti-down quarks in

 - Direct detection of the dark matter in the universe.

-In addition to individual research programs, the Nuclear and Subatomic Physics group is working in close collaboration with the Nuclear Engineering and Radiological Sciences (NERS) Department in the College of Engineering and the Radiology Department in the Medical School to exploit opportunities in rare-isotope engineering and detector technology, and in research with new types of medical isotopes presented by the new national laboratory, the Facility for Rare Isotope Beams (FRIB) being constructed at Michigan State University (MSU).
+In addition to individual research programs, the Nuclear and Subatomic Physics group works in close collaboration with the Nuclear Engineering and Radiological Sciences (NERS) Department in the College of Engineering and with the Radiology Department in the Medical School to exploit opportunities in rare-isotope engineering and detector technology.
+Collaborative research is also carried out with new types of medical isotopes offered by the new national laboratory, the Facility for Rare Isotope Beams (FRIB) being constructed at Michigan State University (MSU).

 Christine Aidala (hadronic structure, QCD dynamics, Elementary Particle Physics)

 Timothy Chupp (fundamental symmetries, dark matter, rare isotopes, medical imaging)

 Wolfgang Lorenzon - Hadronic structure (SeaQuest), dark matter (PandaX)

 Aaron Pierce (theory: fundamental symmetries, dark matter)